Whadiyatalkinabeet/LegalFamily/README.md

 ## Adoption

+* Opportunities:
+    * User-unfriendliness (of Trakcare).
+    * Unification could reduce wasted time, lost "bed days", accuracy of data (reduced re-entry).
+    * Pressures/trends to open data silos (c.f OpenBanking).
+    * Hook power-user early adopters via customisable, extensible.
+    * Regional fragmentation allows a foot in the door on a smaller scale than huge national roll-out?
 * Threats/obstacles:
     * "Dogma" re existing systems.
     * Siloed data.
-* Opportunities:
-    * User-unfriendliness (of Trakcare).
-    * Unification could reduce wasted time, lost "bed days".
-    * Pressures/trends to open data silos (c.f OpenBanking).
-    * Hook power user early adopters via customisable, extensible.
-    * Regional fragmentation allows a foot in the door.
 * Strengths:
     * Mobile-first.
 EMR on the move.
 No more COWs (computers on wheels).
     * Uses robust and efficient functional programming.
 * Weaknesses:
     * No good story on unified back end.

 ## Dependencies

 You'll need node (nodejs) via brew or apt-get or whatever.